JoelShine/JARVIS-The-Ultimate-Project/README.md

 If you want to add password protection, you can also add the code I have given in this link - https://github.com/JoelShine/JARVIS-The-Ultimate-Project/blob/main/Password%20protection%20for%20JARVIS%20code.txt

 Also note, if you want this password method to work, then you need to convert it to exe using pyinstaller.
 Install it by pip install pyinstaller in your command prompt.
 Then type - pyinstaller "yourfile.py".
+It will take some time.
 You will find your exe in a folder named "dist".